Zlín

 Zlín (in 1949–1989 Gottwaldov; [zliːn]; Zlin) is a city in the Czech Republic.
-It has about 73,000 inhabitants.
-It is the seat of the Zlín Region and it lies on the Dřevnice river.
+It has about 75,000 inhabitants.
+It is the seat of the Zlín Region and it lies on the Dřevnice River.
 It is known as an industrial centre.
-The development of the modern city is closely connected to the Bata Shoes company and its social scheme, developed after the World War I. A large part of the city is urbanistically and architecturally valuable and is protected by law as an urban monument zone.
+The development of the modern city is closely connected to the Bata Shoes company and its social scheme, developed after World War I. A large part of Zlín is urbanistically and architecturally valuable and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Zlín is made up of 16 city parts and villages: